Tell us about your accident and we'll tell you...

 It must be also be strong enough to counter any defence put up by the respondent.

-The crucial point in all comp claims is that the claimant must be able to demonstrate he was not responsible for the misfortune, while at the same time identifying who was culpable.
+The crucial point in all compensation claims is that the claimant must be able to demonstrate he was not responsible for the misfortune, while at the same time identifying who was culpable.